Cultural Center Grant Applications for Spring 2026 Open

 - Use resources wisely and efficiently.

-Virtual and Hybrid event ideas will also be accepted, especially for those events that allow for speakers around the globe that would not be able to attend in-person and that open new areas of dialogue.
+Virtual and Hybrid event ideas will also be accepted, especially for those events that allow for speakers around the globe that would not be possible live or in-person, that open new areas of conversation.

-The priorities of this grant program are to host events that are free and open to the public; are unique; encourage class participation through integrated course syllabi; and are planned with enough timing to encourage a large and broad audience.
-Generally, grant funding will not be available to subsidize ongoing event series unless a special circumstance can be provided, nor will grant funding be provided to subsidize an event with a ticket price.
+The priorities of this grant program are to host events that are free, unique, and open to the public; encourage class participation through integrated course syllabi; and are planned with enough timing to encourage a large and broad audience.
+Generally, grant funding will not be available to subsidize an ongoing event series unless a special circumstance can be provided, nor will grant funding be provided to subsidize an event with a ticket price.

 In the past few years, the Cultural Center has supported programs in disciplines such as the sciences, drama, literature, sustainability, classics, religion, music, student affairs, cultural studies, rhetoric, anthropology, language, women's studies, and political science.

-The Cultural Center Advisory Board will give priority to programs that:
+The Hofstra Cultural Center Advisory Board will give priority to programs that:

 Grant applications need to be as detailed as possible, and include timing, event structure, and logistics.
 Contracts and event plans need to be completed in a timely fashion, for the Events calendar, or the funding may be withdrawn.